Our top pick for

 TTM: trailing 12 months

-There are currently 470,874 Ceragon Networks shares held short by investors – that's known as Ceragon Networks's "short interest".
-This figure is 13.8% up from 413,715 last month.
+There are currently 2.2 million Ceragon Networks shares held short by investors – that's known as Ceragon Networks's "short interest".
+This figure is 9.2% down from 2.4 million last month.

 There are a few different ways that this level of interest in shorting Ceragon Networks shares can be evaluated.